A Year to Remember and Forget

 That won't always be the case, but the point is TRA will likely continue to have an impact on results moving forward and is not going away.
-Hence, the name-change to Tactical Value.
+Hence, the name-change to Macro Allocation.

 We entered last year (2020) with a neutral position on risk exposure.
 While 100% risk allocation (or even more with leverage) would have been most lucrative post-Q1, the opposite extreme seemed more prevalent among investors.
 In other words, many investors sat in cash and watched from the sidelines (in horror and disbelief) as equity markets made one record high after another.